 Instead of waiting for such scenarios to play out, you must prepare a contingency plan to minimize the damage.
-For instance, if competitors slash their prices, you need to have a ready response plan that you can quickly deploy.
+For instance, if competitors slash their prices, you need to have a ready response plan to deploy quickly.
 You can either reduce your price, market your product as more superior, or give your buyers incentives.

 5 Inevitable E-Commerce Risks You Should Watch Out For

 - Online Insecurity.
 E-commerce businesses are in constant danger from hackers, credit card fraudsters, extortionists, phishing attackers, and other cyber criminals.
 You could also encounter system failures such as a server crash and errors on the payment site.

 - You are violating Intellectual property.
 Since there are many similar businesses to yours, you may unknowingly use a logo, motto, slogan, or product description related to another company.
 This can lead to lawsuits and penalties.
 Therefore, always perform a legal intellectual property audit and safeguard yours by registering it.

 - Customer Disputes.
 From time to time, you should expect to encounter customer disputes.
 Some buyers will complain, return products, or ask for refunds.
 Some conflict points include late delivery, wrong product delivery, failure of the product to meet expectations, and accidental double charge.

 - Warehousing and Logistics.
 If your customers make large volume orders and you don’t have enough stock, you can end up losing money and having dissatisfied customers.
 Other challenges include misdelivery and late shipment.
 To avoid such risks, you should use an inventory management tool and work with an established drop shipping service.

 - Taxation.
 E-commerce taxes are complex and confusing since they vary across different delivery locations.
 Failure to understand what is required can lead businesses to expose themselves to tax risks.